chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

 ### Prerequisites

-* The following steps guide preparing various receivers for the alertmanager to send alerts and alertmanager configurations.
+* The following steps guide preparing various receivers for the Alertmanager to send alerts and Alertmanager configurations.

 ### Configuration

-1. Perform the following steps to configure the alertmanager
+1. Perform the following steps to configure the Alertmanager

     ```sh
     mkdir /etc/alertmanager/
     vi /etc/alertmanager/alertmanager.yml
     ```

-1. Based on Alert integration to Slack, MS Teams, and Pager duty, add the following sections under the receiver section.
+1. Based on Alert integration to Slack, MS Teams, and PagerDuty, add the following sections under the receiver section.

     ```sh
     Route: